sonicfurqan/LWC-Viewer/README.md

 # LWC-Viewer
-Lightweigh tab to view and edit LWC Component
+Lightweight tab to view and edit LWC Component

 copy code or use https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0o0000020D62 to add package to your org